GET IN TOUCH

 Bank Statements and Documentation

 Taxpayers must often provide bank statements, pay records, or other documents to prove exempt funds.
-Exemption notices and claims rely on proper filing, and missing paperwork can forfeit protected benefits such as pension payments or unemployment benefits.
+Exemption notices and claims require proper filing, and missing paperwork can result in the forfeiture of protected benefits such as pension payments or unemployment benefits.

 Government Agencies and Collection Power

-Government agencies, including the federal government, may issue a bank levy for unpaid debt such as federal tax obligations, child support, or money judgments.
+Government agencies may issue a bank levy for unpaid debt, such as tax obligations, child support, or money judgments.
 In Minnesota, the Department of Revenue also enforces levies on business assets and wages.

 Triggers for a Minnesota Bank Levy

 Several conditions can trigger a Minnesota bank levy once tax debt or other unpaid debt remains unresolved.
-Understanding these triggers helps taxpayers act quickly and protect their bank account funds before levy funds are taken.
+Understanding these triggers helps taxpayers act quickly and protect their bank account funds before levies are issued.

 Primary Triggers

-- Broken arrangements: Taxpayers who default on installment agreements or fail to pay the minimum amount required under a payment plan often trigger renewed collection activity, leading to levy funds being taken directly from their accounts.
+• Broken arrangements — Taxpayers who default on installment agreements or fail to pay the minimum required under a payment plan often trigger renewed collection activity, leading to levies on funds being taken directly from their accounts.

 Warning Signs Before a Levy

-- Telephone contact: Debt collectors or government representatives may call taxpayers before enforcement, confirming their financial situation and stressing the need to pay or risk frozen funds.
+• Telephone contact — Debt collectors or government representatives may call taxpayers before enforcement to confirm their financial situation and stress the need to pay or risk having funds frozen.

-- Rights information: Exemption notice instructions usually arrive before a levy, advising which government benefits, such as social security or supplemental security income, may be exempt with proper documentation.
+• Rights information — Exemption notice instructions usually arrive before a levy, advising which funds may be exempt with proper documentation under Minn.
+Stat. § 550.37.

 Step-by-Step Process

 The Minnesota levy process follows specific legal stages.
-Understanding each step helps taxpayers prepare documents, file exemption claims, and take action within the business days available during the waiting period.
+Understanding each step helps taxpayers prepare documents, file exemption claims, and take action within the time available during the holding period.

 Step 1: Levy Issuance